nowsprinting/nunit.analyzers.unity/README.md

 Or run [Create release pull request](https://github.com/nowsprinting/nunit.analyzers.unity/actions/workflows/create_release_pr.yml) workflow and merge PR.

 Then, Will do the release process automatically by [Release when bump version](.github/workflows/release_when_bump_version.yml) workflow.
+And after tagged, OpenUPM retrieves the tag and updates it.

 Do **NOT** manually operation the following operations: